 - (317) 278-9616

-Dr. Aaron E. Carroll is Assistant Dean for Research Mentoring, Professor of Pediatrics, and Bicentennial Professor at Indiana University School of Medicine.
+Dr. Aaron E. Carroll is Chief Health Officer, Associate Dean for Research Mentoring, Distinguished Professor of Pediatrics, and Director of the Center for Pediatric and Adolescent Comparative Effectiveness Research at Indiana University School of Medicine.
 He is Vice President for Faculty Development at the Regenstrief Institute, Inc., and Director for Education and Workforce Development at the Indiana CTSI.
 He writes about health policy and evidence-based medicine as a contributing opinion writer for the New York Times and hosts the popular YouTube series Healthcare Triage.

 Dr. Carroll’s research focuses on information technology in pediatrics, cost-effectiveness analyses in medicine, and health policy.
-His writing about health policy, evidence based medicine, and health for the New York Times and other publications and his Healthcare Triage video series have educated and entertained millions of readers and viewers.
-His blog, The Incidental Economist on heatlh policy is one of the most widely read health policy blogs in the world.
-In addition to all that, he has written four book on medical myths, including Don't Swallow Your Gum: Myths, Half-Truths, and Outright Lies About Your Body and Health, and The Bad Food Bible.
+His writing about health policy, evidence-based medicine, and health for the New York Times and other publications and his Healthcare Triage video series have educated and entertained millions of readers and viewers.
+In addition, he has written four books on medical myths, including Don't Swallow Your Gum: Myths, Half-Truths, and Outright Lies About Your Body and Health, and The Bad Food Bible.

 - The Incidental Economist